 Regardless of skill level, this course covers innovative technology that will inspire creativity and elevate the way information and ideas are shared.
 Students will learn how to select and evaluate technology tools to align to current curriculum.
 Knowledge and skills taught will allow students to effectively pursue professional growth in educational technology.
 Through discovery, reflection, and analysis students will realize practical applications of interactive digital tools and have the opportunity to explore internet-based multimedia that can be integrated inside and outside of the classroom.
 This computer-based instruction course is a self-supporting program that provides instruction, structured practice, and evaluation all on your home or school computer.
-Technical development course for educators offered through VESi (Virtual Education Software Incorporated).
+Technical support information can be found in the Help section of your course.
+This course is a professional development course for educators offered through VESi (Virtual Education Software Incorporated).
 Enrollment must be done through VESi at www.virtualeduc.com.
 We recommend that you check with your school district and/or state licensing agency to verify this course offering will meet your district and/or state requirements for salary advancement and/or state certificate re-licensure.